Professional photogs up the ante on trip photos

 - Kristo Di Giorio // For those looking for vacation photography in Greece, Kristos offers a range of packages from a one-hour ‘highlights’ shoot to a full day of snapshots (beginning at €180).
 He’s based in Santorini (perfect for honeymoon and anniversary shoots!) but will gladly travel throughout Greece and beyond for vacation photography throughout Europe.

-- Nerijus Karmilcovas // Nerijus of K Photography is a Killarney, Ireland based photographer with session that can be customized to the look and feel you’re looking for.
+- Nerijus Karmilcovas // Nerijus of K Photography is a Killarney, Ireland-based photographer with sessions that can be customized to the look and feel you’re looking for.
 250€ and up.
 Check out our vacation photography in Ireland to get a feel for the photos he creates!

 - Kat Hill // A wedding photog based in London, Kat captured the photo of our friends in London.
 Contact her for package pricing.